wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 ## Invite a New User and Assign a Custom Role

-If you have created custom roles and want to assign only a custom roles to a user, you must make sure that you assign:
+If you have created custom roles and want to assign only custom roles to a user, you must make sure that you assign:

 * A mandatory organization role
 * At least one service role, for example **Viewer**
-* The custom role of interest
+* The custom roles of interest

 Custom roles work only in combination with service roles.
 The Operations for Applications permissions in a custom role apply to all service instances (tenants) for which the user has at least one Operations for Applications service role.